oktaytuncay/Kubernetes/kubernetes.md

 * Not checking-in secret object definition files to source code repositories.
 * <a href="https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/" target="_blank">**Enabling Encryption at Rest**</a> for Secrets so they are stored encrypted in etcd.

-Also the way kubernetes handles secrets.
+Also the way Kubernetes handles secrets.
 Such as:

 * A secret is only sent to a node if a pod on that node requires it.
 * Kubelet stores the secret into a tmpfs so that the secret is not written to disk storage.